ReactiveSets/toubkal/README.md

 Some features are still work in progress and some APIs are subject to changes meaning that XS should be considered Alpha at this time.

-XS should provide a functionally-rich framework by version 0.6 in July 2014 including reasonably complete documentation extracted from the code where it currently stands, and reasonably stable API.
+XS should provide a functionally-rich framework by version 0.6 in September 2014 including reasonably complete documentation extracted from the code where it currently stands, and reasonably stable API.

 ### Why yet-another JavaScript Web Application Framework?